MarcoGorelli/polars-plugins-tutorial/docs/life_pt1.md

 Jokes aside, life allows us to show how a plugin can access elements in both neighbouring rows and columns for each element.
 With a little bit of extra Python, we can display things in an almost pretty manner.

+!!!note
-> __Note:__ For this tutorial, we'll assume you created a new plugin from the cookiecutter template and named it `game_of_life` (these steps aren't shown here, since they were already covered at the very beginning of this series).
+    For this tutorial, we'll assume you created a new plugin from the cookiecutter template and named it `game_of_life`
+    (these steps aren't shown here, since they were already covered at the very beginning of this series).

 In this section we'll cover the developer side of the plugin (both Python and Rust).
 In the next section we'll show how a user can import and use what we developed here.